A Gingerbread House Decorating Party is so much fun – for kids and adults!

 Guess How Many Game

 Invite the kids to guess how many M&Ms are in a jar.
-Of course, the person that guesses the closest, without going over, is awarded the jar of candy.
+Of course, the person who guesses the closest, without going over, is awarded the jar of candy.
 Some of the answers will be quite amusing.

 Delegate When Hosting a Gingerbread House Decorating Party